Floating Solar Design and Deployment: A Practical Guide

 - Anchoring & Mooring Installation: Cables or chains connect arrays to anchor points, accommodating water level changes without structural strain.

-- Electrical Commissioning: Inverter systems are integrated, insulation testing is performed, and the grid connection is validated for compliance and safety.
+- Electrical Commissioning: Inverter systems are integrated, insulation evaluation is performed, and the grid connection is validated for compliance and safety.

 Despite higher initial setup costs compared to ground-mounted PV, floating solar farms benefit from reduced land acquisition costs and potential co-location efficiencies with existing infrastructure.